ablestack/reactive-domain-objects/README.md

 - Source: Json source data
 - Domain: JavaScript Target Objects
 - Target: Usually synonymous with Domain, but used in the context of collection manipulation (abstracted)
-- makeKeyFromDomainNode needs to be specified for any Domain Array or Set collections
+- makeDomainNodeKeyFromDomainModel needs to be specified for any Domain Array or Set collections
 - Domain Array and Set collections are more processing intensive.
 It is suggested that they are avoided for collections that may contain a large number of elements (100+)
 - Public Properties, Getters/Setters, Observables all supported
 - Instrumented